AloneGu/amira_image_cls/README.md

 image tag web from data dir

-this project use python3, keras and theano
+this project use python3, keras and theano (not support tensorflow)

 ## data